Azure/azure-devtestlab/samples/ClassroomLabs/Modules/Library/HowTo.md

 ## Give us feedback

-Feel free to give us feedback on the library [here](https://github.com/Azure/azure-devtestlab/issues).
+Feel free to give us feedback on the library by [logging a GitHub issue](https://github.com/Azure/azure-devtestlab/issues).